hxia5/Haochong-Week-6/README.md

 1. open codespaces and vscode
 2. wait for container to be built with requiremnts.txt installed

+## Set up for Databricks
+After logging in Azure Education, I create a Azure Databricks.
+After launching the workspace, I got a database called "default".
+Then I found the information I need: server hostname, http path and my token.
+I put them in `.env` and use those three variables in my `load` function to build connection with Databricks.
+In addition, I also put those three variables in the `Action` under the `Secrets and variables` in the `Setting` of the repo.
+I create two table in the database.
 ## Check format and test errors
 1. Format code with Python black by using `make format`